jared-talbert/azuredatastudio-snowflake/README.md

-# PostgreSQL extension for Azure Data Studio (preview)
+# SnowflakeSQL extension for Azure Data Studio (preview)

 Connect, query, and manage Postgres databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
 This (preview) extension enables you to interact with Postgres using Azure Data Studio features like: